Skip to content

 About Cecilia (pronounced “Sessy”)

-Prior to Kaiser Permanente, Cecilia served in program officer roles for several foundations including the Blue Shield of California Foundation and The California Endowment where she managed grant portfolios focused on strengthening California’s healthcare safety net and improving access to health care.
-She has also served policy analyst at the California Healthcare Foundation, an analyst of social legislation for the Congressional Research Service in Washington, D.C., and a special projects associate for the Alameda County Public Health Department.
+Before joining Kaiser Permanente, Cecilia served as a Program Officer for Blue Shield of California Foundation where she managed the portfolio of grants focused on strengthening California’s healthcare safety net.
+She has also served in program roles with The California Endowment and the California Health Care Foundation.
+Outside of philanthropy, she has served as a legislative analyst for the Congressional Research Service (CRS) in Washington, D.C. and a special projects consultant with the Alameda County Public Health Department in CA.

 Get to know Cecilia